SpenceKonde/DxCore/megaavr/extras/DirectPortManipulation.md

 // while the ___SET/___CLR ones are not:
 PORTA.DIRSET    = (1 << 4) | (1 << 5); // Interrupt safe.
 3 clock cycles, 6 bytes (ldi, sts)

-// It must be known at compiletime which pin you're doing it to, and whether you are setting or clearing it, in order to become a `cbi`/`sbi` instruction:
+// It must be known at compile time which pin you're doing it to, and whether you are setting or clearing it, in order to become a `cbi`/`sbi` instruction:
 // where pin_bm is (1 << pin_bit_in_port) and not constant.
 VPORTA.DIR     |= pin_bm; // Not interrupt safe!
 3 clock cycles, 6 bytes (in, or, out) - not counting setting up the variable.
 PORTA.DIRSET    = pin_bm; // Interrupt safe.
 2 clock cycles, 4 bytes (sts) - not counting setting up the variable